espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/hints-viewer.rst

+.. _hints viewer:

 Hints Viewer
 =================

 This feature enhances your development experience by providing helpful hints for errors detected in your code.

+``idf.py`` will try to suggest hints on how to resolve errors.
+It works with a database of hints stored in ``$IDF_PATH/tools/idf_py_actions/hints.yml`` and the hints will be printed if a match is found for the given error.

 Features
 -------------